Skip to Content

 More from Author

-Tony Thorn is a manager research analyst for Morningstar Research Services LLC, a wholly owned subsidiary of Morningstar, Inc. He covers equity strategies.
+Tony Thorn, CFA, is a manager research analyst for Morningstar Research Services LLC, a wholly owned subsidiary of Morningstar, Inc. He covers equity strategies.

 Before joining Morningstar in 2020, Thorn worked for a financial advising firm in Brookfield, Wisconsin.
 He also worked as a financial product specialist for Morningstar Direct for a year prior to his current role.

 Thorn holds a bachelor's degree in finance and real estate from the University of Wisconsin–Madison.
-Thorn is a Level III candidate in the Chartered Financial Analyst® program.
+He also holds the Chartered Financial Analyst® designation.

 Sponsor Center